LEAD Scholarship Grant

 Participation requirements

-Each funded organization will select one arts administrator to participate in the program.
+If awarded a scholarship grant, each organization will select one arts administrator to participate in the program.
 This participant will represent the host organization for the entirety of the program.
 Participants will agree to the following:

 - Participate in a statewide arts accessibility learning cohort hosted by the North Carolina Arts Council in collaboration with Arts Access.
-Cohort workshops and meetings will take place virtually throughout the Fall of 2024.

 Project period